JonathanMEdwards/subtext10/doc/language.md

 }
 x = 1 polarity() // = 'positive'
 ```
-A `try` structure contains a sequence of `do` structures called _clauses_, separated by the `else` keyword.
+A `try` structure contains `do` structures called _clauses_, separated by the `else` keyword.
 The first clause is executed, and if it succeeds its result becomes the result of the entire `try` structure, skipping all the other clauses.
 But if the first clause rejects, then the second clause will be executed, and if it succeeds it supplies the result of the `try` structure and skips the rest.
 Successive clauses are executed until one succeeds.
 The results of all the clauses must be the same type of value, otherwise it is a static error (except maybe this isn’t an error for `check try`)

 If none of the clauses succeeds the `try` structure crashes.
 This is considered a programming error: a `try` structure must exhaustively test all possible cases.  _In the future we will try to infer exhaustiveness statically, but for now it is a dynamic check._ To reject instead of crashing, the statement `else reject` can be placed at the end of the `try` structure.
 For example: